14

 For frequent running, I’d suggest you find a treadmill with a motor that’s at least 3.0 CHP.

-With this much power to work with, you shouldn’t have to worry about your motor crapping out on you.
-The motor warranty will add extra peace of mind, but we’ll get to that in a sec.
+With this much power to work with, you shouldn’t have to worry about your motor crapping out on you (the motor warranty will add extra peace of mind, but we’ll get to that in a sec).

 To go along with the strong motor, Sole designed the F80 with large, 2.36″ diameter rollers (the rollers are the part that makes contact with the belt, propelling it along the track).

-Either way, they’re still about as large as what any other brand in this price range is offering.
+These are about as large as what any other brand in this price range is offering.

 FYI, larger rollers are preferred because they have a larger surface contact area with the belt- this makes for smoother operation, but also prolongs the life of both the belt and the rollers.